Rishiraj-25/Python-Basic-Assignments-2/README.md

 # Determine the number is even or odd
 Task1:
-1.Taking imput from user
+1.Taking imput from user.
-2.Then doing operation on number using if-else ststement 3.And using modulus operator we determin wather it is even or odd.
+2.Then doing operation on number using if-else ststement.
+3.And using modulus operator we determin wather it is even or odd.

 # Sum of Numbers from 1 to 50